Capital Investment Definition

 Disadvantages of Capital Investment

 - Resorting to Borrowing – It is often noted that the capital being the lifeblood of any business, may not be sufficient to take care of the requirements or day to day operations.
 Hence it becomes imperative that the entrepreneur resorts to sources of debt financing to keep his business afloat.
-This will put the owner under further stress of debt since it has to be owed back to the lender along with interest.
+It will put the owner under further stress of debt since it has to be owed back to the lender along with interest.

 - Possibility of Failure – Businesses are usually a risky venture altogether.
 A small mistake or miscalculation may cost the entrepreneur everything that he ever invested.
 Sometimes even due to market circumstances, a business may fail and even declare bankruptcy.
 Thus it will take away the jobs along the way.

 - Psychological Stress – All business involves an element of risk.
 An entrepreneur, even though on vacation, may continuously worry about his capital investments in his business.
 He may be required to attend all the phone calls, be it late at night, or even on vacation.
 He/she may be required to be the first to come to the office and the last to leave.
 The work-life balance may go haywire.
 All of this may have a bearing on the psychological and mental peace of the capital investor.